The Wire season 1: Reception

 The first season received mostly positive reviews from critics, holding a 79/100 on Metacritic.
 On Rotten Tomatoes, the season has an approval rating of 85% with an average score of 9.5/10 based on 34 reviews.
 The website's critical consensus reads, "Though it takes its time getting started, The Wire is worth the wait, spinning a connective web of characters and delivering no-holds-barred commentary on some of America's unsettling societal problems."

 Some called it superior to HBO's better-known "flagship" drama series such as The Sopranos and Six Feet Under.
 One reviewer felt that the show was partially a retread of themes from HBO and David Simon's earlier works but still valuable viewing, describing the series as particularly resonant because of parallels between the war on terror and the war on drugs.
 Another review postulated that the series might suffer because of its reliance on profanity and slowly drawn-out plot, but was largely positive about the show's characters and intrigue.
 TIME named the first season as the best TV show of 2002 in their Top 10 Everything 2002.

-Despite the critical acclaim, The Wire has received poor Nielsen ratings, which Simon attributes to the complexity of the plot, a poor time slot, heavy use of esoteric slang (particularly among the gangster characters), and a predominantly black cast.
+Despite the critical acclaim, The Wire received poor Nielsen ratings, which Simon attributed to the complexity of the plot, a poor time slot, heavy use of esoteric slang (particularly among the gangster characters), and a predominantly black cast.
 Critics felt the show was testing the attention span of its audience and felt that it was mistimed in the wake of the launch of the successful crime drama The Shield on FX.
 However, anticipation for a release of the first season on DVD was high at Entertainment Weekly.